TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-05-11-how-to-upgrade-to-symplify-8-from-fixers-to-rector-rules.md

 <br>

-And that's it, now you're ready!
+And that's it.
+Now you're ready!

 <br>